vpro/poel/README.md

 For now this means installing them through the `package.json` and NPM and copying everything you need to the `src/main/resources/static/vendor` folder.

+#### JS
+JavaScript is being optimised by default.
+There is a `watch:js` task to compile and lint the production bundle.
+In `src/main/resources/templates/macros/footer.ftl` you can switch to the development version of JS.

 #### CSS
 We're using SASS to generate CSS.
 The CSS is automatically generated during startup of the application.

-There is a `npm run watch:css` script to regenerate the CSS on any changes.
+There is a separate `npm run watch:css` script to regenerate the CSS on any changes.
 Be sure to follow the instructions of [DevTools and LiveReload](#DevTools and LiveReload) to refresh the CSS for the browser through your IDE.

+#### Watch it all
+There is also an NPM `watch` task that watches bot JS and CSS.